Karan-21/Mitimes-Assessment/README.md

 # 🚀 Mitimes Developer Assessment Submission

 Welcome to my technical submission for the **Senior Developer** role at [Mitimes](https://au.mitimes.com/) 👋
-This project demonstrates API interaction, async control flow, and clean, modern JavaScript (Node.js) development — all designed with simplicity, clarity, and performance in mind.
+This project demonstrates API interaction, async control flow, and clean, modern JavaScript (Node.js) development, all designed with simplicity, clarity, and performance in mind.

 ---